MrHidalgo/FlowMobileFrontEnd/README.md

 #### Getting Started (to local testing):

-Once you **cd** into your project’s directory, a few new commands become available to you, such as ionic serve
+Once you **cd** into your project’s directory...

     $ cd app

+... a few new commands become available to you, such as ionic serve

     $ npm i
     $ ionic serve

 While running **ionic serve**, changes you make to your app code will automatically refresh the browser.

-You can list available commands with the ionic --help command.
+You can list available commands with the command:

+    $ ionic --help

 #### Using Cordova: